HeavyIonAnalysis/PFSimple/README.md

    for 2-4: Pid-framework needs to be applied first to include TOF-pid & probabilities into the analysistree input-file

-4) Minium purities for pid-mode 3 & 4:
+5) Minium purities for pid-mode 3 & 4:
    - for pid-mode 3: minimum purity is set for all pdgs (pdg-spefic purities need to be set to "-1")
    - for pid-mode 4: minimum purity can be set for all pdgs or specifically for every pdg (general purity will be overwritten, if pdg-specific purity is not set to "-1")

-5) Input/Output information:
+6) Input/Output information:
    - treename in input aTree, default names: "rTree" for standard aTree, "aTree" after running Pid-framework
    - branchname of reconstructed tracks in input analysistree, default names: "VtxTracks" for standard analyistree, "RecParticles" after running Pid-framework
    - number of events to be processed (-1 = all events)
    - Output format: default output is analysistree format
-      options:
-       - plain tree: contains information about the candidates (is produced in addition to analysistree)
+      optional: plain tree: output is a simple root tree containing the candidates
-	   - root tree: contains information about candidates, matched mc-particles and events (no analyistree is written)

-If more than one decay should be reconstructed in the same run, additional parfiles at_interface/parfile2_add.txt etc. can be added where 1.) & 2.) can be selected.
-3.) - 5.) can not be changed in the same run.

 For 3-body decays, the list of available cuts is extended, amoung others, to cuts on the secondary mothers (SM) of combinations of 2 daughters.
 E.g. for H3L->p + pi + d, cuts on the SM of p-pi can be applied.
 The cuts that test the mother against the PV, e.g. chi2topo, are inverted for the SM to exclude SMs that come from the PV.

+If more than one decay should be reconstructed in the same run, additional parfiles at_interface/parfile2_add.txt or at_interface/parfile3_add.txt can be added where 1.) - 3.) can be selected.
+4.) - 6.) can not be changed in the same run.
+The decays can be independent or build a cascade decay.
+Multiple additional parfiles can be added.

+The reconstruction of a cascade decay works the same way as adding an additional decay to the run as described above.
+The order of the parfiles need to be from last generation to first generation.
+Cascade decays with multiple stages as well as combinations of 2- and 3-body-decays can get reconstructed.

 Several example parameter files can be found in the folder at_interface.